lhr-solar/StarterProjects/Firmware-Debug/README.md

 ## Starter Project

 You should have been given a Nucleo with a specific part number, e.g. NUCLEO-F446RE.
 This part number should be written on the board.
 Google "<part-number> user manual" and open the user manual for your Nucleo.

+First, we will clone this repository.
+Make sure you've set up an SSH key associated with your git account (see [this](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent)).
+Run the command `git clone git@github.com:lhr-solar/StarterProjects.git --recurse-submodules`.

 ### Nucleo User Manual